 It’s good form to disclose when you’re using affiliate links as per the FTC’s disclosure guidelines.

-Sounds scary, I know, but don’t worry: just a brief mention and you’re in the clear.
+Sounds scary, I know, but don’t worry, just a brief mention and you’re in the clear.
 A small price to pay for getting in on affiliate programs, which can be pretty great.

 Fitbit doesn’t make the most expensive products in the world, but you’re getting a great cut at 12%.

 It’s not amazing, but if you’re advertising a big-ticket item, 5% can be a welcome rate to make in return.

-However, that doesn’t disqualify it from the possibilities, since you can link to so many different kinds of media (everything from movies to music.)
+However, that doesn’t disqualify it from the possibilities since you can link to so many different kinds of media (everything from movies to music.)

 Walmart’s characteristically shrewd pricing shows in the commission rate of 4%, but that’s still nothing to balk at when you consider that the partner in question is Walmart.